Make an Appointment for Dental Cleaning in Abbotsford, BC

 Q: What Happens During a Dental Cleaning?

 When you come in for your dental cleaning appointment, you can expect a similar process every time.
-First, your Abbotsford, BC dentist will scrape the plaque and tartar off your teeth with a scaler.
+First, your Abbotsford dentist will scrape the plaque and tartar off your teeth with a scaler.
 You’ll hear a scraping noise, but this normal.
 Once we remove the plaque, we clean your teeth with a special toothpaste designed to remove bacteria and infiltrate those hard-to-reach spots.
 To complete your dental cleaning at Medora Dental Care, you will receive a fluoride treatment.
 Your dentist will also look for signs of needing a root canal, tooth extraction, or other services during the cleaning.

 Q: How Often Should I Schedule a Dental Cleaning?